Kitware/VTK/Documentation/dev/build_windows_vs.md

 There are several precompiled binaries available at the [CMake download page](https://cmake.org/download/).
 Download version 3.10 or later.
 Add CMake to your PATH environment variable if you downloaded an archive and not an installer.

-This guide was tested using cmake 3.13.4 64bit installed by dowloading the .msi installer. [cmake-3.13.4-win64-x64.msi]
+This guide was tested using cmake 3.13.4 64bit installed by downloading the .msi installer. [cmake-3.13.4-win64-x64.msi]

 ### Get Visual Studio